Shooting Creek Township, Clay County, North Carolina

 Shooting Creek Township is a township and one of the six townships of Clay County, North Carolina, United States, and is the easternmost of the six.
 The other five are: Brasstown, Hayesville, Sweetwater, Hiawassee, and Tusquittee.

+History

+The John Davis cabin erected in Shooting Creek before the Civil War is on display at the Foxfire Museum and Heritage Center in Mountain City, Georgia.